ciire/ciire.github.io/README.md

 1. Click the green “new” button to create a new repository
 2. Fill out the form
      * Write your repository name as the same name as your Github username.
+     * Set as public so others can see your resume
-4. Commit to the repository
+3. Commit to the repository
 ### Uploading your resume to github
 4. Click “Add a file”
 5. Click “upload files